Today we catch up with Lindsay Miles, the passionate writer behind Treading My Own Path.

 If somebody asks you what you do for a living, how do you typically respond?

-I’ve also got a book on my website which I sell.
+I’ve also got books on my website which I sell.
 None of these things is a full-time income, but it’s able to fund all of the other things I like to do.

 On your about page you’ve got quite a few personal commitments that you’ve made, e.g. simple living, clean eating, ethical consumption and community.
 When did you start developing all of these values?